Alandurainathar Temple, Pullamangai: Architecture

-The lord of this temple Shiva as Brahamapurisvarar is also known as Alandurai Mahadevar.
-The temple has been revered by the verses of sambandar, one of the Nayanmars.

-The shrine of Lord Siva faces east; the temple is entered through a small gopuram(entrance tower) on the eastern side of the enclosing wall.
-Both of these, along with the hall, directly in front of the entrance, are of recent date, as are various subsidiary buildings on either sides of the gopuram and the goddess shrine in the north of the hall.
+The shrine faces east; the temple is entered through a small gopuram (entrance tower) on the eastern side of the enclosing wall.
+Both of these, along with the hall, directly in front of the entrance, are of later date than the original temple, as are various subsidiary buildings on either sides of the gopuram and the goddess shrine in the north of the hall.
 The original parivara (attendant deities) have disappeared.
-The temple is counted as one of the temples built on the banks of River Kaveri.
-It is located on the banks of Kudamurutti River, a tributary of river Kaveri.
+The temple is counted as one of the temples built on the banks of the River Kaveri as it is on the banks of the Kudamurutti River, a tributary of the Kaveri.

 Saptamangai sthalam

 This temple is one of the seven shrines associated with Saptamartrikas (seven female deities in Siva temple).
 Matrikas are the different forms Adi Parashakti.
 Matrikas are the personified powers of different Devas.
 Brahmani emerged from Brahma, Vaishnavi from Vishnu, Maheshvari from Shiva, Indrani from Indra, Kaumari from Skanda, Varahi from Varaha and Chamunda from Devi, and additionals are Narasimhi, Vinayaki.
 This is one of the Saptamangai sthalams, seven sacred places devoted to Devi.
 They are also called as Saptastanam of Chakkarappalli.
 They are: